 Treatment for road rash will depend on the depth and width of the skin trauma.
 In general, it is always best to seek medical help with such injuries, especially with initial treatment.
 Road rash needs to be properly cleaned, to remove any dirt, grass, and gravel that might be imbedded in the skin from contact with the road.
 After initial treatment, most road rash can be treated at home by continuing to clean the area and change the dressing as instructed by a healthcare professional.

 Serious road rash, on the other hand, can require skin grafts to replace skin that was removed in the accident.
 There is also a major risk of infection when dealing with road rash, and medical treatment should be sought as soon as signs of infection develop.

 After a motorcycle accident, you should seek medical assistance for your injuries to make sure they do not worsen.
 Do not agree to any settlement or insurance company payout without an experienced NY motorcycle accident attorney to make sure your rights are protected.
-Call us today at Wingate, Russotti, Shapiro & Halperin, LLP, at (212) 986-7353 to discuss what happened and explore your legal options.
+Call us today at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, at (212) 986-7353 to discuss what happened and explore your legal options.